Skip to main content

 Databricks simulations

-On Databricks, simulations run sequentially due to Genie API rate limits (5 queries per minute per workspace by default).
+On Databricks, simulations run sequentially because of Genie API rate limits (5 queries per minute per workspace by default).
 Expect longer run times than on Snowflake for the same question set.
 Databricks can raise this quota on request.

 Once simulations consistently surface only out-of-scope questions and your domain expert is satisfied with the results, your context repository is ready to deploy.